ClayFx/COMP8604/README.md

         └── pretrain
     ```

-If you want to watch the demo, you can run the command below on a RTX 3090.
+If you want to watch the demo, you can run the command below on a RTX 3090 GPU.

 ```bash
 python demo/predict.py